-Furthermore, from Eq.(\ref{gdowns}) we obtain the simple metric \be g_S = -(N k_{_B})^{2k+2} \Lambda(U,V)\left[ c_{_V}^{2k+2}\frac{dU^2}{U^2} + \frac{dV^2}{V^2}\right]\ . \ee The arbitrariness contained in the function $\Lambda$ and the constant $k$ can be fixed by demanding that $g_S$ determines an extremal surface \cite{burke}.
-This condition is very common in physics and is usually interpreted as a consequence of the principle of minimum action.
-In fact, the metric (\ref{gdownig}) determines the infinitesimal area element $dA= \sqrt{|\det (g_S)|}\, d U d V$ so that the calculation of an arbitrary area in the space determined by $g_S$ implies the calculation of the integral $A = \int \sqrt{|\det (g_S)|}\, d U d V$.
-If we demand that the area be an extremal, i. e. $\delta A = 0$, where $\delta$ represents the variation, we obtain a set of differential equations \cite{vqs08}, implying conditions on the form of the metric $g_S$.
-In the case of the metric (\ref{gdownig}) it can be shown that those differential equations are identically satisfied if we choose the particular solution $k=-1$ and $\Lambda = const$.
-For the sake of simplicity, let us choose $\Lambda=-1$ so that the metric (\ref{gdownig}) becomes \be g_S= \frac{dU^2}{U^2} + \frac{dV^2}{V^2} \ee From this metric one can immediately calculate the corresponding connection and curvature, according to the formulas given in Section \ref{sec:int}, and show that the connection has non-vanishing components, but all the components of the thermodynamic curvature are zero.
-In GTD we interpret the absence of curvature as a manifestation of the fact that the ideal gas is characterized by the absence of thermodynamic interaction.
+Furthermore, from Eq.(\ref{gdowns}) we obtain the simple metric \be g_{_S} = -(N k_{_B})^{2k+2} \left[ c_{_V}^{2k+2}\frac{dU^2}{U^2} + \frac{dV^2}{V^2}\right]\ . \ee It is straightforward to show that the curvature of this metric vanishes.
+In GTD, we interpret the absence of curvature as a manifestation of the absence of thermodynamic interaction.
 One of the goals of GTD is to interpret the curvature of the space of equilibrium states as a measure of thermodynamic interaction.